 Then you need three key skill-sets and people of influence in this coalition: Someone who knows technology, someone who knows communication, and someone who knows about people and culture.
 Why is this important?
 Well digital might not be all about tech but it’s going play a huge part in your transformation efforts – moving to automation, creating collaborative environments, aggregating data to make it meaningful, just having someone who knows what new and emerging tech is out there is hugely important.
 This is a person who can show the business the art of the possible to achieve business objectives and meet audience needs.

 Communication is another key area that often get’s ignored when it comes to transformational efforts but it’s vital that there is a communication plan.
 Don’t just send an email or have a meeting and think it’s done, and you can’t leave people to their own devices – you need to nurture them, keep reminding them of the urgency of becoming more digital.
 There are two key areas that need to be managed; the participation of key people to build credibility and a reason to follow, alongside the creation of conversation throughout the organisation; a focus on sharing and receiving.
 And then of course there is the need to address culture – because the way you do things at every level of the business is going to change and only the right mindset will allow for this to happen.

-Believers, inspirers, people who are willing to have a go, to test things, try things and learn new things are necessary.
-These are the people that already have the mindset of change.
+Then you need believers, inspirers, people willing to have a go, test things, try things, learn new things…these are the people that already have the mindset of change.
 These people are those who will generate your initial quick wins and good news stories.
-These people will create momentum to help move along the transformational process.
-They are your first advocates.
-Go out and find them as one of your first key steps – this is your first group of advocates.
+These people will create momentum to help move the transformational process along.
+Don’t forget them, go out and find them as one of your first key steps – this is your first group of advocates.

-Lastly, one of the major outputs of digital transformation is the democratisation of business.
-So you need to bring some new and fresh digital native blood into the mix too.
-There is much for us to learn from the born digitals, as there is much for the digitals to learn from experience.
+Lastly, one of the big outputs of digital transformation is the democratisation of business.
+So at this very first and key stage, bring some new and fresh digital native blood into the mix, there is much for us to learn from the digitals, as there is much for the digitals to learn from experience.